|

 obvious that Yolŋu dignity and

-could only occur on a home-land where land
+could only occur on a homeland-town where land

 owners have authority to